harindaka/DotnetScriptX/README.md

 ## Quickstart

-1. Download the latest template from the [releases](https://github.com/harindaka/DotnetScriptX/releases) section.
+1. Download the latest project template (Source code archive) from the [releases](https://github.com/harindaka/DotnetScriptX/releases) section.
-2. Extract the zip file and open a command prompt / terminal inside the extracted folder.
+2. Extract the downloaded archive and open a command prompt / terminal inside the extracted folder.
 The template includes two sample commands in the `commands` folder named `HelloWorldCommand.csx` and `UsageCommand.csx` for convenience.
 You can refer these when adding more commands which contains your own logic.
 3. Execute the following command to view usage:

     Windows: